 Cameras have come an incredibly long way over the last decade.
 Your phone camera takes pictures that would have been considered pro not so long ago, while DSLRs capture RAW files containing more data than ever before.
-Luckily, there are tons of software and apps available on the market to make it easier for us to manage your photoshoots, send photos to clients, tools for organizing, editing, and getting creative with your photos, and making those images worthy of an online portfolio.
+Luckily, there are tons of software and apps available on the market to make it easier for us to manage your photoshoots, send photos to clients, tools for organizing, editing, and getting creative with your photos, and making those images worthy of an online portfolio website.

 When you hear "photo editing software", you probably think of software that can do things like adjusting brightness, contrast, and colors in an image.
 While many photo editors can make these adjustments, the best options on the market can do much more.
 You can find programs with highly sophisticated tools for manipulating your images, tons of creative features, and, just as importantly, the ability to help photographers create a smooth, easy to manage workflow.
 They can also help you organize and easily access that ever-growing collection of images.